DelphinusLab/zkWasm/README.md

 * C project: There is a project template for compiling C to wasm with limited host functions (foreign circuits). (see https://github.com/DelphinusLab/zkWasm-C)
 * Rust project demo: https://github.com/xgaozoyoe/zkWasm-Rust-Demo
 * Assembly script demo: https://github.com/DelphinusLab/zkWasm-AssemblyScript-Demo
-* Browser based project: See https://github.com/zkcrossteam/g1024/ for how to utilizing zkWASM in javascript, how to generate proofs using PAAS service and verify it on chain (contact xgao@zoyoe.com for details about PAAS testnet).
+* Browser based project: See https://github.com/zkcrossteam/g1024/ for how to utilize zkWASM in javascript, how to generate proofs using PAAS service and verify it on chain (contact xgao@zoyoe.com for details about PAAS testnet).